jbrannon972/Drylogs2/COMPREHENSIVE_WORKFLOW_INSURANCE_ANALYSIS.md

 **Current State:** No visual documentation of daily room conditions **Insurance Risk:** Cannot show progression of drying over time **Question for You:** Should we require daily room photos?
-- [ ] YES - Quick wide shot of each room showing overall conditions
+- [ ] YES - Quick wide shot of each room showing overall conditions - this should be part of the closeout when we scan equipment and take final overalls.
+Similar to step 12 of install
 - [ ] YES - But only for rooms showing slow drying progress
 - [ ] NO - Not necessary, moisture readings are enough
 - [ ] CONDITIONAL - Only if changes observed (visual drying, mold growth, etc.)